13 Leadership Lessons I Learnt from Fighting With My Wife

-I love my wife Dorcas and we have been married for over 7 years.
+I love my wife Dorcas and we have been married for almost 9 years.
 She is the love of my life, my best friend, my partner and the mother of my two amazing children.
 But not too long ago we had a fight.

 My marriage is not a “photoshopped” marriage… we do have our challenges as most marriages do.
 The fight we had was not the first, and the issue we fought about wasn’t a new issue.
 It was an issue that had occurred before and this time it happened again.